salubarshad/dc-dc_buck_converter/README.md

 2. Run the Simulation: Click the "Run" button (the running man icon) to start the simulation.
 3. View the Output: Once the simulation is complete, you can view the output voltage by probing the output node in the schematic.

+# Practical Implementation
+After successfully simulating the circuit in LTspice, the circuit was built and tested in a practical setup.
+The components were assembled according to the schematic, and the output voltage was measured to verify the performance of the buck converter.

+# Practical Observations
+- Output Voltage: The practical implementation achieved near the desired 10V output from a 30V input.
+- Ripple: The output voltage ripple was within acceptable limits, confirming the effectiveness of the capacitor in reducing ripple.
+- Efficiency: The efficiency of the converter was tested and found to be satisfactory.

 # Adjustments and Fine-Tuning
 - Frequency Adjustment: To change the frequency of the PWM signal, adjust the values of R1, R2, and C1 in the 555 timer circuit.
 The frequency is given by: 𝑓=1.44/((𝑅1+2𝑅2)𝐶1)